Revolutionary Technology - Disney's Touché

 "Touché proposes a novel Swept Frequency Capacitive Sensing technique that can not only detect a touch event, but also recognize complex configurations of the human hands and body.
 Such contextual information significantly enhances touch interaction in a broad range of applications, from conventional touchscreens to unique contexts and materials.
 For example, in our explorations we add touch and gesture sensitivity to the human body and liquids.
 We demonstrate the rich capabilities of Touché with five example setups from different application domains and conduct experimental studies that show gesture classification accuracies of 99% are achievable with our technology."
+VIDEO

 Some of the applications they describe are mediocre at best to what applications really may be paramount.
 However, can you imagine what this could do to Disney parks?

 Disney Research Pittsburgh is a project that combines the efforts of Walt Disney Company with Carnegie Mellon University (CMU).

 If you recall, Randy Pausch, the inspirational Last Lecture Imagineer, was from CMU's Entertainment Technology Center.
 CMU is the alma mater of many Imagineers.

 "leaving many, many companies in the dust."

 This is VERY exciting stuff as it maintains the company's commitment to chart a direction based upon innovation.
 What's so refreshing about WDI is its commitment to pursue concepts and to design attractions based upon the re-invention of the park experience.
 WDI does not respond to the developments in other parks.
 WDI charts its own course.